mvcisback/dfa-identify/README.md

 1. clique (Heule 2010): Partially breaks symmetries by analyzing conflict graph.
 2. bfs (Ulyantsev 2016): Breaks all symmetries so that each model corresponds to a unique DFA.

+# Goals and related libraries

+There are many other python libraries that perform DFA and other automata inference.

+1. [DFA-Inductor-py](https://github.com/ctlab/DFA-Inductor-py) - State of the art passive inference via reduction to SAT (as of 2019).
+2. [z3gi](https://gitlab.science.ru.nl/rick/z3gi): Uses SMT backed passive learning algorithm.
+3. [lstar](https://pypi.org/project/lstar/): Active learning algorithm based L* derivative.

+The primary goal of this library is to loosely track the state of the art in passive SAT based inference while providing a simple implementation and API.